The Obelisco Flaminio (23.20 m), which stands in the centre of Piazza del Popolo, was the first Egyptian obelisk to be brought to Rome.

 The obelisk was first erected in Heliopolis by the pharaoh Ramesses II (r.
 1279-1213 BCE).
 Three faces of the shaft were decorated by his father Seti I (r. c.1294-1279 BCE) and one by his son.

-The 'Flaminio' Obelisk (23.20 m), which stands in the centre of Piazza del Popolo, was the first obelisk to be brought to Rome.
-It had initially been erected by Ramesses II (r.
-1279-1213 BCE) in Heliopolis.
-Following his defeat of Antony and Cleopatra in 31 BCE, the emperor Augustus decided to transport it to Rome.
+Following his defeat of Antony and Cleopatra in 31 BCE, the emperor Augustus (r.
+27 BCE - 14 CE) decided to transport the obelisk to Rome.
 It arrived in 10 BCE and was placed on the spina in the centre of the Circus Maximus, where it remained until it was toppled, possibly by the Goths, in 547.
-It was discovered, broken into pieces, in 1587.
-It was duly repaired and two years later Pope Sixtus V (r.
-1585-90) had the architect and engineer Domenico Fontana set it up in the centre of Piazza del Popolo.
+More than a millennium later, in 1587, the obelisk was unearthed.
+Broken into several pieces, it was duly repaired and two years later Pope Sixtus V (r.
+1585-90) had the architect and engineer Domenico Fontana (1543-1607) set it up in the centre of Piazza del Popolo.